Forty-nine years ago tonight, December 24th, the three astronauts from the Apollo 8 mission to the moon were approaching the lunar sunrise.

 Even though I was at an age when I still waited desperately for Santa Claus, I understood that 1968 had been a terrible year.
 The assassination of Martin Luther King, Jr. Of Robert Kennedy.
 The cities in flames.

 And, of course, Vietnam – and Bob and Mary George’s son-in-law, a soldier in harm’s way on the other side of the globe.

 When the transmission was over, no one moved for a long moment.
 Then my mother motioned me over: she wanted me – she needed me – to sit in her lap.

 Make no mistake, I was probably as greedy a child after that reading from space as I was before it.
 I would love here to offer alliteration and call it a sermon from space, but that would in some way diminish its magic, and I believe it would misrepresent the three astronauts’ intent.
 It wasn’t a sermon; it was – by its simple existence – a testimony to what remarkable beings we are, and what a gift it is to breathe.
 To stretch.
 To not merely gape at the moon, but ascend to it.

 And yet if I remained as acquisitive a little boy on December 26th as I had been on December 23rd, I was reminded of something I had managed to miss in Sunday School, obvious as it was: the foundation of Christmas begins in a crèche – not a sleigh.
 (Yes, it’s a different testament – but you know what I mean.)

 Our car would make its way up that black diamond of a driveway and then coast to a stop without incident in our own.
 We would be home before Santa.

 The historical record shows that Borman concluded the reading by telling his listeners, “And from the crew of Apollo 8, we close with good night, good luck, a Merry Christmas, and God bless all of you — all of you on the good Earth.”

-Chris Bohjalian’s new novel, “The Guest Room,” will be published January 5, 2016.
+Chris Bohjalian’s new novel, “The Flight Attendant,” will be published in March.